 The LLM in Energy Law degree program is designed for students who have already earned a law degree and wish to pursue intensive study and training in the field of energy law.
-The program is open to students who have graduated with a JD degree from a U.S. law school as well as students who have received a law degree from another country.
+Students can complete the 30-credit program in as little as 12 months but can take up to five years to obtain their degree.
+Applications to Vermont Law and Graduate School's LLM in Energy Law program is open to any person who has completed a Juris Doctor (JD) from an ABA-accredited institution or the international first law degree equivalent.

 Vermont Law and Graduate School offers over 50 courses in energy and environmental law and policy—the widest range of courses offered by any law school in the world—giving students the freedom to design a curriculum that matches their personal objectives.
 The VLGS faculty who specialize in energy law are affiliated with the law school's highly respected Institute for Energy and the Environment, which offers students opportunities to do practical work in the energy field and to meet and learn from energy experts who collaborate on institute projects with VLGS faculty.
 Students in the LLM in Energy Law program participate in a special LLM seminar focusing on advanced research topics in environmental and energy law.
 Online learning opportunities are available for students who wish to pursue a LLM in Energy Law.

 Program Center: Institute for Energy and the Environment

 Location: Online, on-campus or a hybrid of both